-At the threat of boring you with more statistics, there’s one more that correlates with the concern expressed by the Conference Board in our previous blog post: business investment in R&D. Canada’s GERD financed by business enterprise (gross expenditure on R&D financed by business enterprise as a percentage of total gross expenditure on R&D) ranks 39th.
-Not awful, but not great.
+At the threat of boring you with more statistics, there’s one more that correlates with concerns raised by the Conference Board of Canada - discussed in our blog Why is innovation necessary? - and that's business investment in R&D. Canada’s GERD financed by business enterprise (gross expenditure on R&D financed by business enterprise as a percentage of total gross expenditure on R&D) continues to decline.

 What the GII report tells us